MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 ## Restore deleted groups

-To restore deleted groups, you must have at least the [Groups Administrator](/entra/identity/role-based-access-control/permissions-reference#groups-administrator) role.
-However, to restore role-assignable groups, the calling user must be assigned the [Privileged Role Administrator](/entra/identity/role-based-access-control/permissions-reference#privileged-role-administrator) role.
+To restore deleted groups, you need at least the [Groups Administrator][groups-administrator] role.
+For role-assignable groups, you must have the [Privileged Role Administrator][privileged-role-administrator] role.

 > [!NOTE]
 > Only Unified Groups (also known as Office 365 Groups) can be restored; Security groups cannot be restored.